Brenda Biya: Eviction by activists from a Parisian hotel

 On October 14, 2020, after learning that Brenda Biya was staying at the luxury hotel Plaza Athénée in Paris, activist Calibri Calibro, the Anti-Sardinard Brigade, and the "Bobi Tanap" (the Brigade's women's wing), went there to demand her eviction from the hotel's management.
 Brenda Biya retired from the hotel the following day.
 This action triggered contrasting reactions, from approvals to criticism and reprobations.

 Personal life

-In 2020, Brenda Biya said she was in a relationship in some of her videos.
-On June 30, 2024, she came out as a lesbian by posting a photo on her Instagram page, kissing her partner, Brazilian model Layyons Valença.
+In 2020, Biya said she was in a relationship in some of her videos.
+On June 30, 2024, she came out as lesbian by posting a photo on her Instagram page, kissing her partner, Brazilian model Layyons Valença.
 This divulgence was widely commented on in social networks and by LGBTQ rights activists in Cameroon, such as Alice Nkom and Shakiro.

-On 18 September 2025, Brenda published a video on social media calling on voters not to select her father for president in the 2025 Cameroonian presidential election.
+On 18 September 2025, Biya published a video on social media calling on voters not to select her father for president in the 2025 Cameroonian presidential election.
 She also accused her family of mistreating her.
-Brenda subsequently deleted the video and issued an apology.
+Biya subsequently deleted the video and issued an apology.